idworkin/McMasterDataLunch/AssortedSundryLinks.md

+# Assorted and sundry from DataLunch (reverse chronological order)

+## July 31st 2020

+We discussed the difference between transformations of the response data (like a log transformation of raw responses) and the use of link functions.
+[Here is a useful link discussing the difference](https://www.theanalysisfactor.com/the-difference-between-link-functions-and-data-transformations/).

-##April 16th 2015.
+## April 16th 2015.
 M. Belyk presented on his data for the meta-analysis of neuro-imaging data (??)

 ### Stuff from ID: